About Me

 🌐 ML@E2dge - PWO Project.
 Machine Learning @ the Extreme Edge (ML@E2dge).

 🌐 MULTIFUN - European Project (FP7).
-Multifunctional Nanotechnology for selective detection and Treatment of cancer.
+Multifunctional Nanotechnology for Selective Detection and Treatment of Cancer.
+Member of one work package.

 🌐 PANAMA - European Project.
-Power Amplifier aNd Antennas for mobile Applications.
+Power Amplifier aNd Antennas for Mobile Applications.
+Member of two work packages, one as work package leader.

 Doctoral degree in Engineering Science (PhD, dr.), Katholieke Universiteit Leuven, Leuven, Belgium, 2007.